-■ Guaranteed premiums - the premiums remain the same all the way throughout the term of your plan.
-If you have chosen - inflation-linked cover, your premiums and cover will automatically go up each year in line with RPI - Reviewable premiums this means the premiums you pay can increase or decrease in the future.
+- Guaranteed premiums the premiums remain the same all the way throughout the term of your plan.
+If you have chosen inflation-linked cover, your premiums and cover will automatically go up each year in line with RPI - Reviewable premiums this means the premiums you pay can increase or decrease in the future.
 The premiums will not typically increase or decrease for the first five years of your plan, but they may do so at any time after that.
-If your premiums do go up or down, they will not change again for the next 12 months Making a claim How long you have to wait after making a claim will depend on the waiting period.
+If your premiums do go up or down, they will not change again for the next 12 months MAKING A CLAIM How long you have to wait after making a claim will depend on the waiting period.
 You can typically choose from between 1, 2, 3, 6, 12 or 24 months.
 The longer the waiting period you choose, the lower the premium for your cover will be, but you'll have to wait longer after you become unable to work before the payments from the policy are paid to you.
 Premiums must be paid for the entire term of the plan, including the waiting period.
-Individual situation Depending on your circumstances, it is possible that the payments from the plan may affect any state benefits due to you.
+INNOVATIVE NEW PRODUCTS Depending on your circumstances, it is possible that the payments from the plan may affect any state benefits due to you.
 This will depend on your individual situation and what state benefits you are claiming or intending to claim.
 This market is subject to constant change in terms of the innovative new products that are being launched.
-We can check to see whether any state benefits you are receiving will be affected.
-Looking for peace of mind if you're unable to work because of an accident or ill health?
+If you are unsure whether any state benefits you are receiving will be affected, you should seek professional financial advice.
+Information is based on our current understanding of taxation legislation and regulations.
+Any levels and bases of, and reliefs from, taxation are subject to change.
+Tax treatment is based on individual circumstances and may be subject to change in the future.
+Although endeavours have been made to provide accurate and timely information, we cannot guarantee that such information is accurate as of the date it is received or that it will continue to be accurate in the future.
+No individual or company should act upon such information without receiving appropriate professional advice after a thorough review of their particular situation.
+We cannot accept responsibility for any loss as a result of acts or omissions.